THE CURSED FIG TREE

 illustrates this truth.
 New Christians may not have a lot of knowledge or be polished in their walk,

 but they are closer to the lost.
-Their testimony can be more effective than the sermons of a trained
+Their testimony and witness to the truth can be more effective than the sermons of a trained

 pastor or evangelist.